Smart light bulbs

 We've tested Philips Hue bulbs as well as those made by Belkin, Hive, Ikea, LIFX, Osram, TP-Link and WiZ, to see what, if anything, sets Hue bulbs apart.
 Below, we compare features and our own test scores, to see which bulb is the shining light atop the smart-bulb throne.

-To see which models we recommend and which we don't, head to our guide to the top smart light bulbs for 2018.
+To see which models we recommend and which we don't, head to our guide to the best smart light bulbs.

 Everything you need to know about Philips Hue bulbs